wejarrard/tf-binding-prediction/pretraining/README.md

 ## 📝 **To-Do List**

 🔲 **Enhance Model Capabilities**: Determine a method for the model to actually utilize reads during prediction.
 Brainstorm with David.
+🔲 **Add Promoters and Random**: Add promoter regions and random regions to preprocessing.

 ## ✅ **Completed Tasks**